I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 NVIDIA has almost one thousand games that work with GeForce Now.

-That sounds great if you’re just starting out with a game streaming service.
-But the reality is that it’s not easy to actually get them in your GeForce Now library.
+That sounds great if you’re starting with a game streaming service.
+But the reality is that it’s not easy to actually get games into your GeForce Now library.

 First, it’s hard to tell what games are actually available.